 It is the parent's responsibility to ensure the child arrives at school on time.
 Knox County Schools Board Policy states, "students who habitually arrive at school at least 15-30 minutes late are considered excessively tardy and are to be referred to the social services worker."
-After 7:45 a.m., you must accompany your child into the building and sign them in as tardy, because the school day begins at 7:45 a.m. for students.
+After 7:45 a.m., accompany your child to the school front entrance to be signed in as tardy, because the school day begins at 7:45 a.m. for students.
 Please do not just let your child out and leave them outside the building.
 A student will be considered ineligible for a perfect attendance award (nine-week grading period) if he/she has accumulated five unexcused tardies during a nine-week grading period, or twenty-five or more unexcused tardies within the year.
-The gym doors open at 7:15 a.m. to all students.
+The doors open at 7:15 a.m. to all students.
 Please do not drop off students until this time.
 There is no supervision outside or inside the building.
+Upon arrival, all students will report to their classrooms.